NodeSecure/cli/FLAGS.md

 <details><summary>👀 hasMissingOrUnusedDependency</summary>
 <br />

-The package has a missing dependency (in package.json) or a dependency that is not used in the code (this may happen if the AST Analysis fail!)
+The package has a missing dependency (in package.json) or a dependency that is not used in the code (this may happen if the AST Analysis fail!).

+> However stay alert with this flag..
+There is a lot of patterns for requiring dependencies that we fail to get right (IOC etc).

 </details>

 <details><summary>💀 isDead (hasReceivedUpdateInOneYear + hasOutdatedDependency)</summary>